Swabian Jura: Climate

 In winter it often snows.
 Skiing is popular (though the hills are not steep or high) and numerous small resorts can be found.
 It is often windy and a bit colder than the rest of Germany.
 Because of a special micro climate, a small weather station near the town of Stetten am kalten Markt is known as the "coldest spot in Germany".

 Locations

-The Swabian Jura are not densely populated by German standards.
+The Swabian Jura is not densely populated by German standards.
 Most of the larger towns are outside the region, though they are often counted as part of it.
 These towns often have some of the highest rents in Germany, while land on the plateau itself is considered cheap (by south German standards).
 Many town names end in -ingen.
 There were several military training grounds, some also used by NATO troops.
 On the Münsingen training ground which existed for over 100 years, a biosphere reserve is in the making.
 The region has several larger and many small nature reserves.